CymatiCorp/CyQuda-x64-Console/README.md

   - press OK

 ```
-"Please notice that the libraries have changed to compile for a 64-bit setup."
+"Please notice that the library/include folders are different than what you would use for 32-bit."
 ```
 * Right click solution name (CyQuda64)
   - Properties<br>